create a stunning reading experience

 White space

-One of the biggest mistakes I see in web design is a lack of white space.
+One of the biggest mistakes I see in web design is a lack of whitespace.
 Some people feel the need to fill the screen with as much as humanly possible or else their readers will miss something.
 This is a mistake.
-White space is breathing room for the eyes.
-It’s a key part of giving your readers a stunning reading experience.

 white-space

-For example, I’ve given 40 pixels of space on the left and right of paragraph text.
-I’ve also allowed for that same amount before and after paragraphs.
+For example, I’ve given lots of space on the left and right of paragraph text.
+I’ve also allowed for a good amount before and after paragraphs.
 Plenty of breathing room.

 Sizing